Morena (political party): Consolidation and the "Fourth Transformation" (2018–present)

 In the lead-up to the 2018 general election, López Obrador dismissed this possibility of a grand left-wing coalition, which would have encompassed Morena, the Party of the Democratic Revolution (PRD), the Labor Party (PT), and Citizens' Movement (MC), citing political differences and pointing to the PRD and MC's decisions to continue with their own campaigns rather than withdraw in favor of Morena's candidate during the 2017 State of Mexico gubernatorial election.
 Instead, a coalition was formed with the PT and the right-wing Christian-conservative Social Encounter Party (PES).
+The PRD decided to form part of the big-tent Por México al Frente, triggering a mass exodus of its members to Morena, most notably the Izquierda Democrática Nacional (lit.
+'National Democratic Left') faction.
 López Obrador won the presidency with 53 percent of the vote, becoming the first candidate in modern Mexican democratic history to secure an outright majority.
 Morena and its allies also gained majorities in both chambers of Congress, marking the beginning of what López Obrador termed the "Fourth Transformation" (4T) of public life in Mexico.

 The 4T program emphasized anti-corruption initiatives, expansion of social welfare including pensions for the elderly and youth employment programs, austerity for senior public officials, increased public spending on major infrastructure projects like the Tren Maya, Dos Bocas refinery, and the Felipe Ángeles International Airport, energy nationalism with efforts to strengthen state-owned enterprises, and increased state involvement in strategic sectors such as energy.
 However, the party was limited in entrenching more ambitious or structural elements of the 4T in the constitution, as it did not hold a supermajority in both chambers of Congress.

 Morena's coalition grew in 2020 with the inclusion of the Ecologist Green Party of Mexico (PVEM), complementing its existing partnership with the PT.
 Between 2021 and 2023, the coalition consolidated its influence at the state level, winning gubernatorial elections in fifteen states previously governed by opposition parties.
 Despite these advances, it again fell short of a congressional supermajority in the 2021 legislative elections.
-The party grew rapidly in membership during this period, becoming the largest party in Mexico with over 2.3 million registered members by 2023.
+The party also grew rapidly in membership during this period, becoming the largest party in Mexico with over 2.3 million registered members by 2023.
 The party's growth reflected multiple dynamics: popular electoral appeal to voters attracted by the 4T platform; organized membership drives and local committees; and the incorporation of politicians and officeholders from other parties, particularly from the PRD.